GitauHarrison/notes/chartjs.md

     return render_template('register.html', title='Register', form=form)
 ```

 We store a user's information in a variable called `user`.
-Of interest her is to note that we do not pass a user's password data into this variable.
+Of interest, here is to note that we do not pass a user's password data into this variable.
 Instead, we hash the password using the helper function `set_password()` as seen in `models.py`.
 Thereafter, we add the user to the database.

 ### Enable user login

 After a user has registered, we redirect them to the login page.
 This is a good way to ensure that the user has successfully registered.
 To add this functionality, we will need to add some login logic to the `login()` view functions.

-User login in flask is easily handled by `flask-login` package.
+User login in Flask is easily handled by `flask-login` package.
 We need to first install it and then create an instance of it in the app.

 ```python
 (venv)$ pip3 install flask-login